AdrianCGallo/starter-academic/content/project/Background/index.md

 external_link: ""

 image:
   caption: I've been in so many soil pits I can't remember _exactly_ where this was taken.
-My guess is somewhere along the Oregon coast range. <Br> In hindsight, I doubt this was OSHA approved.
+My guess is somewhere along the Oregon coast range.
+In hindsight, I doubt this was OSHA approved.
 Still fun though. <Br> Picture Credit - Jeff Hatten (_I think_)
   focal_point: Smart

 links: